Blake Linde

 This engagement requires a stable foundation first.

 AI and automation are only as good as the data and processes underneath them.
-If you're not certain your systems foundation is ready, start with a Systems Diagnostic — it will tell you exactly where you are and whether the Executive AI Layer is the right next step.
+If you're not certain your systems foundation is ready, start with a Systems Diagnostic.

 Signs you're ready for this